First-Time Homebuyers Guide: Your Path to Homeownership

 handing over a stack of $100

-It’s important to note that closing costs are not solely the responsibility of buyers.
+It’s important to note that these fees are not solely the responsibility of buyers.
 Sellers may also have their own costs to cover, such as broker’s commissions, outstanding HOA fees, and property taxes.
 However, these costs can be negotiated, and we can guide you through the process of determining who pays what in the final contract.

 handing over keys